energywebfoundation/origin/docs/exchange-guides/all-bundles.md

 ## Bundle Details/Buy Bundle

 To see bundle details and purchase a bundle, select a bundle that is listed.
 The Bundle Details interface presents possible bundle offers based on the ratios defined by the seller.
-The buyer can specify a budget using the slidable price range so that possible offerings are filtered and the buyer can easily choose the package that fulfills the requirements and purchase it directly.
+The buyer can specify a budget using the slidable price range so that possible offerings are filtered and the buyer can choose the package that fulfills the requirements and purchase it directly.
 To buy a package, select the desired package and click “Buy” (shown below).

 ![exchange-allbundles-bundledetails](images/exchange/exchange-allbundles-bundledetails.png)